-There are many benefits to owning your own home, and MidCountry Mortgage has the professional, supportive way to get you there.
+There are many benefits to owning your own home, and MidCountry has the professional, supportive way to get you there.

 There's No Place Like (Your Own) Home